 ID Mitigation PC-9.01 Access road crossings will be at right angles to waterbodies to the extent possible.
 PC-9.02 Riparian Buffers shall be a minimum of 30m and increase in size based on slope of land entering waterway.
 (See Riparian Bufffer Table in CEnvPP) Within these buffers shrub and herbaceous understory vegetation will be maintained along with trees that do not violate Manitoba Hydro Vegetation Clearance Requirements.
 PC-9.03 Construction vehicles, machinery and heavy equipment will not be permitted in designated machine-free zones except at designated crossings.
 PC-9.04 Construction of stream crossings will follow the Manitoba Stream Crossing Guidelines For The Protection of Fish and Fish Habitat.
 PC-9.05 Ice bridges are constructed of clean (ambient) water, ice and snow and snow fills are constructed of clean snow, materials such as gravel, rock and loose woody material are NOT used.
-Crossings do not impede water flow at any time of the yearRiparian Buffers shall be a minimum of 30m and increase in size based on slope of land entering waterway.
-(See Riparian Buffer Table in CEnvPP) Within these buffers shrub and herbaceous understory vegetation will be maintained along with trees that do not violate Manitoba Hydro Vegetation Clearance Requirements.
+Crossings do not impede water flow at any time of the year.
 PC-9.06 The withdrawal of any water will not exceed 10% of the instantaneous flow, in order to maintain existing fish habitat.
-Water flow is maintained under the ice, where this naturally occurs, and If water is being pumped from a lake or river to build up the ice bridge, the intakes are sized and adequately screened to prevent debris blockage and fish mortalityConstruction vehicles, machinery and heavy equipment will not be permitted in designated machine-free zones except at designated crossings.
+Water flow is maintained under the ice, where this naturally occurs, and If water is being pumped from a lake or river to build up the ice bridge, the intakes are sized and adequately screened to prevent debris blockage and fish mortality.
 PC-9.07 Where logs are required for use in stabilizing shoreline approaches, they are clean and securely bound together, and they are removed either before or immediately following the spring freshet.
-Construction of stream crossings will follow the Manitoba Stream Crossing Guidelines For The Protection of Fish and Fish Habitat.
 PC-9.08 When the crossing season is over and where it is safe to do so, create a v-notch in the centre of the ice bridge to allow it to melt from the centre and also to prevent blocking fish passage, channel erosion and flooding.
 Compacted snow and all crossing materials will be removed prior to the spring freshet.
-PC-9.09 No logs or woody debris are to be left within the water body or on the banks or shoreline where they can wash back into the water body PC-9.10 Grading of the stream banks for the approaches should not occur.
+PC-9.09 No logs or woody debris are to be left within the water body or on the banks or shoreline where they can wash back into the water body.
+PC-9.10 Grading of the stream banks for the approaches should not occur.
 Establish a single entry and exit.
 If minor rutting is likely to occur, stream bank and bed protection methods (e.g., swamp mats, pads) should be used provided they do not constrict flows or block fish passage.
 Disturbance to riparian vegetation is minimized PC-9.11 Fording should occur under low flow conditions, machinery fording a flowing watercourse to bring equipment required for construction to the opposite side is limited to a one-time event (over and back) and is to occur only if an existing crossing at another location is not available or practical to use.
 Time the one-time fording to prevent disruption to sensitive fish life stages by adhering to appropriate fisheries timing windows and not in areas that are known fish spawning sites.
 PC-9.12 Fording should occur under low flow conditions and not when flows are elevated due to local rain events or seasonal flooding, the channel width at the crossing site is no greater than 5 metres from ordinary high water mark.